Mennock Lye Goods Depot: Infrastructure and working

 Mennock was served by the 10.00 'Goods' from New Cumnock to Dumfries and the 5.10am Dumfries to New Cumnock in 1913.
 A 'minerals' from Dumfries to New Cumnock also called.

 In 1898 the Mennock Lye signal box was open 'Day & Night' and had the call sign on the cabin speaking circuit of 'M K'.
 If a train was approaching, stopping or leaving on the opposite line when shunting operations were in progress then the train whistle was sounded at Mennock Lye in the form of 2 whistles if the activity was at the sidings.
 Mennock signal box lay 2 miles and 41 chains from the Sanquhar box, was closed from 6am on Sundays to 6am on Mondays and had a 'switching out' facility.
 It was 67 miles and 68 chains from Glasgow Bridge Street railway station as measured via Dalry and Kilmarnock.

-The signal box closed on 10/09/1944 to be replaced by intemediate block signals IBS) operated by a ground frame.
+The signal box closed on 10/09/1944 to be replaced by intermediate block signals operated by a ground frame.
 It was controlled from Carronbridge.
-The IBS were abolished from 17/10/1982.
+The intermediate block signals were abolished from 17/10/1982.
 The signal box had been a G&SWR type 1, opened in 1881.

 History

 The goods depot at Mennock Lye was originally opened by the Glasgow, Dumfries and Carlisle Railway in 1850.
 Its construction originally related to the requirements of the Leadhills and Wanlockhead mines.
 It was listed as providing facilities for goods, furniture vans, carriages and portable engines.
 The line was opened by the Glasgow, Dumfries and Carlisle Railway that joined with the Glasgow, Paisley, Kilmarnock and Ayr Railway to become the Glasgow and South-Western Railway.
 It became part of the London Midland and Scottish Railway (LMS) during the Grouping of 1923 and finally part of British Railways in 1948.

-On 7 Dec 1882 an accident took place at 'Mennock Siding' resulting in a passenger fatality.
+On 7 Dec 1882 an accident took place at 'Mennock Siding' resulting in a passenger in the cattle train, a drover, being killed on the spot and six other passengers in the express train were more less injured.
+A large number of cattle were killed and waggons were wrecked.
 The sidings had been closed on 19 February 1949.